This command opens the Relation Design window, which allows you to define relationships between various database tables.

 If the Relation Design window is open, the selected tables cannot be modified, even in Table Design mode.
 This ensures that tables are not changed while the relations are being created.

-The selected tables are shown in the top area of the relation design view.
+The selected tables are shown in the top area of the design view.
 You can close a table window through the context menu or with the Delete key.

 All data fields referring to a primary key will be identified in the table window by a small key symbol.

-All existing relations are shown in the relations windows by a line that connects the primary and foreign key fields.
+All existing relations are shown in the relations windows by a line that connects the primary and other key fields.
 You can add a relation by using drag-and-drop to drop the field of one table onto the field of the other table.
 A relation is removed again by selecting it and pressing the Delete key.

-If you use LibreOffice as the front-end for a relational database, the creation and deletion of relationships is not placed in an intermediate memory by LibreOffice, but is forwarded directly to the database.
+If you use LibreOffice as the front-end for a relational database, the creation and deletion of relationships is not placed in an intermediate memory by LibreOffice, but is forwarded directly to the external database.